Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras: Categorified central extensions and etale Lie 2-groups

-If $\fz\to\wh{\fg}\to\fg$ is a central extension of discrete Lie 2-algebras, then this central extension is said to \emph{integrate} to a generalised central extension if there exists a s.g.c.e. such that the derived central extension is equivalent to $\wh{\fg}$. \end{definition}
+\begin{definition} For a s.g.c.e. $\cZ_{\tau}\xrightarrow{i}\wh{\cG}\xrightarrow{q} \ul{G}$ its \emph{derived} central extension is the central extension \eqref{eqn:derived-central-extension}.
+If $\fz\to\wh{\fg}\to\fg$ is a topologically split central extension, then it is said to \emph{integrate} to a smooth generalised central extension if there exists a s.g.c.e. such that its derived central extension is equivalent to $\fz\to\wh{\fg}\to\fg$. \end{definition}

-For the next theorem recall that we always assume that $\fg$ is the Lie algebras of a simply connected Lie group $G$.

-\begin{theorem} Each central extension $\fz\to\wh{\fg}\to\fg$ of Lie algebras, integrates to a smooth generalised central extension of Lie 2-groups. \end{theorem}
+\begin{theorem} If $\fg$ is the Lie algebra of the simply connected Lie group $G$, then each topologically split central extension $\fz\to\wh{\fg}\to\fg$ integrates to a smooth generalised central extension of \'etale Lie 2-groups. \end{theorem}

 \begin{proof} We may assume that $\wh{\fg}$ is equivalently given by a Lie algebra cocycle $\omega\from\fg\times\fg\to\fz$, which we integrate to a $\cZ_{\per_\omega}$-valued cocycle $(F_{\omega,\beta},\Theta_{\beta})$ by Theorem \ref{thm:integration-of-cocycles} for some appropriate choice of $\beta$.
 Then Lemma \ref{lem:From-generalised-cocycles-to-smooth-central-extensions} yields a s.g.c.e. $\cZ_{\per_{\omega}}\to \wh\cG_{(F_{\omega,\beta},\Theta_{\beta})}\to \ul{G}$.